Why leads arrive but quote requests still disappear

 What a structured diagnostic gives you

-A Website Friction Report does not just list problems.
+A Revenue Leak Diagnostic does not just list problems.
 It ranks them by impact, shows you exactly where they appear on your site, and gives you a repair sequence you can act on or hand to a developer.
 No guesswork.
 No generic advice.
 Just the view of your site that a new customer sees.